Vatii123/hellowelcoem/README.md

-# hellowelcoem
+# hello, welcoem.

-A C-language code that will spam your terminal with hello welcoem in a weird way.
-### yo C looks cool
+originally started as a code written in C for fun. i might added more languages